 For $10.00 (cash only) round trip

-(purchase tickets by Monday, May 27)
+(purchase tickets by Monday,

-TRAIN LEAVES GREAT RIVER SATURDAY AT 8:35 a.m.
+TRAIN LEAVES GREAT RIVER SATURDAY AT 8.58 a.m.

 Your tickets are paid for at the EIPL.
-The day of the trip, arrive at the Great River train station by 8:20 a.m. where you will be issued your return ticket on the platform.
+The day of the trip, arrive at the Great River train station by 8:40 a.m. where you will be issued your return ticket on the platform.
 Everyone will board the same train for the trip into NYC (with a change at Jamaica).
 Your return ticket can be used for any train you choose on the same day.
 Please sign up and pay for your ticket (non-refundable) at the Circulation Desk

 MATURE DRIVING COURSE: (EIA140)

-Wednesday, May 1, from 9:15 a.m. to 5 p.m.
+Wednesday, November 20 from 9:15 a.m. - 5 p.m.

-Wednesday, June 19, from 9:15 a.m. to 5 p.m.
+Wednesday, January 22, 2014 from 9:15 a.m. -5 p.m.

-Sign ups for May start on Thursday, April 18 for district residents and Friday, April 19 for non-district residents.
-Sign ups for June start on Thursday, June 6 for district residents and Friday,
+Sign ups for November start on Thursday, November 7 for district residents and Friday, November 8 for non-district residents.
+Sign ups for January start on Thursday, January 9 for district residents and Friday,

-A non-refundable $17 check or money order made out to AARP for AARP card holders, or a $19. check for non-AARP Members to be paid at the Circulation Desk.
+January 10 for non-district residents.
+A non-refundable $17 check or money order made out to AARP for AARP card holders, or a $19. check for non-AARP members to be paid at the Circulation Desk.

-Enrollment is limited to 33 participants and is on a first-come, first-served basis.
-Bring a bag lunch.
-Register at the Circulation Desk.
+Enrollment is limited to 33 participants and is on a first-come, firstserved basis.

 DEFENSIVE DRIVING COURSE (EIA153)

-Saturday, June 1 from 10:30 a.m.- 4:30 p.m.
+Saturday, December 7 from 10:30 a.m.- 4:30 p.m.
 Fee: $35.

 A non-refundable $35 check or money order made out to the Empire Safety Council paid at the Circulation Desk prior to the course date.